Air Force vs. Wyoming NCAA Football Odds, Plays and Insights | October 9, 2021

 Wyoming Stats and Trends

-- Wyoming's games this season have gone over the total in two out of three opportunities (66.7%).
+- Wyoming's games this year have gone over the point total two times in three opportunities (66.7%).

-- Wyoming is 1-1-1 against the spread and 4-0 overall when the team scores more than 16.6 points.
+- Wyoming is 1-1-1 against the spread and 4-0 overall when the team puts up more than 16.6 points.

-- The Cowboys have four giveaways this season, while the Falcons have seven takeaways .
+- The Cowboys have turned the ball over four times, three fewer times than the Falcons have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.